savonrb/httpi/README.md

 HTTPI.request(:custom, request)
 ```

-### Rack Mock Adapter

-To use the Rack mock adapter, please add the `rack` gem to your gemfile.

 ### SOCKS Proxy Support

 To use the the SOCKS proxy support, please add the `socksify` gem to your gemfile, and add the following code: